omnetpp/docs.omnetpp.org/docs/articles/omnetpp-debugging-tips.md

 `gdb` from a 3rd party package manager (like homebrew), because the `gdb` instance that comes with macOS is no longer maintained and is quite outdated.
 (This is because macOS uses `lldb` as the default debugger, and they no longer need/care about `gdb`.)
 Installing `gdb` on macOS can be a headache, because the 3rd party `gdb` executable must be digitally signed locally to be able to debug other processes.
 Because of the above limitations, sometimes it makes sense to debug OMNeT++ models outside of the IDE.

+!!! note
-> NOTE: On macOS, OMNeT++ 6 uses `lldb` (through the bundled `lldb-mi2` driver) so the above issues are no longer present and debugging is working out of box.
+    On macOS, OMNeT++ 6 uses `lldb` (through the bundled `lldb-mi2` driver) so the above issues are no longer present and debugging is working out of box.

 ## Debugger Backends - Pros and Cons